93k00c3/Convershion/README.md

 ### Libraries

-As for the moment application is using:
+As of the moment, the application is using
 * librosa
 * numpy
 * pyplot